 The Distinguished Level of Achievement is the highest graduation plan in the state of Texas for students entering high school in 2014-2015 and after.
 THIS IS THE DEFAULT GRADUATION PLAN FOR HISD STUDENTS.

-In order to be considered for Top Ten Percent Automatic Admission in Texas Public Universities, graduates MUST earn a Distinguished Level of Achievement diploma and demonstrate college readiness on the ACT or SAT.
+In order to be considered for Top Ten Percent Automatic Admission in Texas Public Universities, graduates MUST earn a Distinguished Level of Achievement diploma.

 A student may earn a Distinguished Level of Achievement by successfully completing: